kwasniew/hyperapp2-real-world-example/README.md

 We're doing client-side routing to be compliant with the RealWorld app spec.
 Personally I'd prefer server-side navigation between pages (less client side code, already implemented by the browser, no back-button amnesia etc.).

-Out app's navigation flow:
+This app's navigation flow:
 * open some URL (directly in a navigation bar or with a link)
 * client-side router triggers page init action
 * init action sets immediate state and renders initial view
 * if needed, init action triggers the effect to fetch server data
 * when the server data arrives view rendering completes

-Ability to trigger action that sets immediate initial state is crucial as it allows to avoid unnecessary null checks in the view code.
+Ability to trigger action that sets immediate initial state removes unnecessary null checks in the view code.

 ### Business centric code organization

-Main application pages are split into individual files (pages/article.js, pages/editor.js etc.) with shared fragments extracted into a separate directory (page/fragments).
+Main application pages are split into individual files (pages/article.js, pages/editor.js etc.) with shared fragments extracted into a separate directory (pages/fragments).

 Inside each page file we have the following structure:
 ```